Manav Vij

-Manav Vij is an Indian actor working in Hindi and Punjabi language films.
+Manav Vij is an Indian actor who works in Hindi and Punjabi language films.
 He debuted with Shaheed-E-Azam (2002) as Sukhdev and also featured in the television series Kyunki Saas Bhi Kabhi Bahu Thi.
 He went on to appear in Udta Punjab, Rangoon, Phillauri, Naam Shabana and Andhadhun.
 In 2022, he starred in Samrat Prithviraj and Laal Singh Chaddha.

 Personal life

-Vij was born in Firozpur, Punjab, India.
+Vij was born in Firozpur, Punjab, India on 2 January 1977.
 He studied homoeopathy in Ludhiana Medical College and was a practising homoeopathy doctor before entering the acting profession.

 He married Meher Vij in 2009 in Mumbai.